top of page

 Say a student takes a diagnostic ACT and scores a 20 out of 36.
 That means there are 16 more points that the student could potentially score.
 If they take the ACT again and score a 24, that means they have captured 4 out of 16, or 25%, of the points.

-Every Grove Prep student who takes regular, one-hour weekly lessons for at least 12 weeks has captured at least 50% of the points on their exam.
+Every Kingfisher Prep student who takes regular, one-hour weekly lessons for at least 12 weeks has captured at least 50% of the points on their exam.
 This is far above average, and we are proud of the results our students achieve.

 Cali (ACT): 26 to 35, 90% points captured